ninafoster/coffee-narrative/coffee/readme.md

        author="Nina Foster"
        layout="vertical">

-Coffee is one of the world’s most important agricultural commodities, supporting the livelihoods of an estimated 125 million people.[^1] There are more than 120 species in the *Coffea* genus, but one in particular has dominated the industry: Arabica coffee (*Coffea arabica*).
-The plant accounts for approximately two-thirds of global coffee production.[^2]
+Coffee is one of the world’s most important agricultural commodities, supporting the livelihoods of an estimated 125 million people.[^1] With more than 120 species in the genus *Coffea*, one in particular has dominated global production, trade, and consumption, and is prized for its impeccable cup quality: Arabica coffee (*Coffea arabica*).
+The plant historically accounted for at least two-thirds of the world’s coffee production, though the second-most cultivated coffee species, robusta (*Coffea canephora*), is on the rise.[^2]
 <param ve-image
 	   src="wc:Coffee_plant_(Coffea_arabica);_flowering_and_fruiting_stem_w_Wellcome_V0044270.jpg"
 	   caption="*Coffea arabica* branch.
 Hand-colored engraving by J. Miller, c.
 1774, after S. Taylor.
 From John Ellis' *An Historical Account of Coffee*.
 Wellcome Collection via Wikimedia Commons.">